vaneseltine/nominally/paper.md

 Increasing availability to data in recent decades has heightened the importance of successfully connecting people across disparate datasets through record linkage.
-As we draw from multiple data sources, we would like to identify "Matthew VanEseltine" in one database as the same individual as "Matt Van Eseltine" in another and "Vaneseltine, M PhD" in a third.
+As we draw from multiple data sources, we would like to the similarity of the name "Matthew VanEseltine" in one database with "Matt Van Eseltine" in another and "Vaneseltine, M PhD" in a third.
 `Nominally` is designed to assist in the initial stages of record linkage across datasets, during cleaning and preprocessing.